DataResearchLabs/sql_scripts/mssql/data_validation/best_practices.md

 Up to this point, all of the SQL data validation tests have been laid out logically, by validation test type to facilitate learning.
 The record counts were grouped together in Rule Set #1, or numeric field tests were grouped in Rule Set #4.

 However, you should organize your tests differently when you go to implement these as automated scripts running in the real world against Dev or Test environments, or as a series of trip wire alerts in Prod environments.
 I have found that organizing tests by table and field order is best.
-Focus on validating each table one by one and title your test cases accordingly so they sort nicel (depending on how your output is done).
+Focus on validating each table one by one and title your test cases accordingly so they sort nicely (depending on how your output is done).